conormcadorey/Java-Firebase-Location-Based-Chat-App/README.md

 # Location-Based Android Chat App
 Location-based messaging application, built for Android with Java.
+Google Firebase was used to store data and to and provide back-end services, including notifications and authentication.

+A core aspect of the development process was to create a 'location-aware', application, which would respond and interact accordingly wiht other application users.
+For this, the Google Maps API was used, alongside

 # Click on the thumbnail to watch a video of this app in action!